-Huami Corporation (HMI) CEO Wang Huang on Q3 2020 Results - Earnings Call Transcript

 We also launched our new app market Zepp brand, as previously announced in August.
 The Zepp line brings more comprehensive and professional health and fitness management experience to users, leveraging our expertise of smart wearable technology.
 In the third quarter, we also extended our cooperation agreement with our strategic partner Xiaomi.
 The Mi Band is an important product line to us and to the global value-focused market and we are pleased to continue to work with Xiaomi on that product line.

 Now turning to our global expansion effort.
-Our main space product achieved strong market position in many of the international markets we serve.
+Our Amazfit product achieved strong market position in many of the international markets we serve.
 According to the IDC report, we have been positioned as number one market share in Spain and Indonesia for several quarters.
 In IDC's second quarter report, we experienced a 323.7% growth in the Indian market.
-And 241.6% in the western developed market contribute by our growing brand recognition strengthening sales and market strategies as well as distribution channels.
+And 241.6% in the Western Europe market contribute by our growing brand recognition strengthening sales and market strategies as well as distribution channels.
 Our international shipments as a percentage of total was 49.5% in the third quarter.
 With even our largest market like Europe and FEA are still under the impact of COVID-19.

 Huami and Xiaomi device activation data further -- it illustrates our globalization with the third world increase in the number of countries with sizable activations in the third quarter this year versus last year.
 Starting in September, two of our most popular smartwatch lines, the Amazfit Bip S and the Amazfit GTS become available for purchase in America at over 2,800 Walmart retail stores.
 This is the first time that consumers can buy them at Walmart stores.
 We believe there's a strong fit between these value-priced lines and Walmart target shoppers.

-We are pleased to have expanded our retail channel distribution this large partner and we keep exploring the opportunities with other global large channels.
+We are pleased to have expanded our retail channel distribution this large partner and will keep exploring the opportunities with other global large channels.
 It's worth remembering that the global mega-trend of personal health awareness was well in place before the pandemic.
 And the last 10 months has brought awareness to a compelling level.
 We also note that leading industry analysts are unified in their forecast for continued strong demand for smart wearables well into the future.
 The variety of form factors keeps expanding and we are expanding right along with this.

-The global opportunity remains robust for Huami, especially with our product market positions all representing exceptional value and feature set at every price point.
+The global opportunity remains robust for Huami, especially with our product market positions all representing exceptional value and feature sets at every price point.
 These new products and services development as well as geographic expansion are all part of our continuous execution on our connect health with technology strategy.
 In addition, we are now doing academic research project cooperated with more than 20 different hospitals, search institutes and pharmaceutical companies in both China and overseas to help monitor users' health conditions by using our smart wearable devices.

 To name a few, we are now working with the first affiliated hospital of Guangzhou Medical College and Dr. Zhong Nanshan's team on a chosen asthma early warning project.
 We identified sleep as a key area of interest for our users.
-And are working with the Sample Sleep medicine center in the U.S. and others to collect more data and perform a narrative.
+And are working with the Sample Sleep medicine center in the U.S. and others to collect more data and perform analysis.

-The ultimate objective of this academic research products will be to offer our users more dimensions of healthcare services including pre-disease warning and more comprehensive health condition analysis in the future leveraging our devices ability to gather high-quality data consistently from every model regardless of price.
+The ultimate objective of these academic research projects will be to offer our users more dimensions of healthcare services including pre-disease warning and more comprehensive health condition analysis in the future leveraging our devices ability to gather high-quality data consistently from every model regardless of price.

 On a final topic, I want to note two key Huami team additions.
-At our Board meeting last Friday, we added a new independent director to Huami Corp.
-I'm very pleased that Mr. Bing Chiu recently retired from leading worldwide sales at Texas Instruments has agreed to join our board.
-As an independent director, Bing will serve on the boards, audit, compensation and nominating and cooperate - incorporate governance committees.
+At our Board meeting last Friday, we added a new independent director to Huami Board.
+I'm very pleased that Mr. Bing Xie recently retired from leading worldwide sales at Texas Instruments has agreed to join our board.
+As an independent director, Bing will serve on the boards’ Audit, Compensation and Nominating and Corporate Governance Committees.

 Next, I want to formally introduce our new Chief Financial Officer, Mr. Leon Cheng Deng.
-Leon comes to Huami from Royal Philips where he was most recently Global Head of Finance for Philips Domestic Appliance Division.
+Leon comes to Huami from Royal Philips where he was most recently Global Head of Finance for Philips Domestic Appliances Division.
 He brings to us 17 years of extensive experience in accounting financial management and manufacturing perspective on Europe and many other key international markets and strategic transaction experience that I believe will help Huami accelerate in our next phase of growth.

 Leon welcome to your first Huami earnings call.
 We are glad to have you as part of our team and looking forward to your leadership as we continue to execute and grow the business.
 The floor is yours.